 The affordable housing crisis in New York State is only getting worse.
 It’s exacerbated by the mayor’s faulty housing plan and his tax giveaways to rich developers.
 We never seem to blame these bad actors, however, because it’s easier to blame the homeless for our societal failure.
 People would rather focus on what makes more sense to them—protecting their private property—rather than connecting the fact that shelters are filled with a disproportionate amount of black and brown people to state-sponsored segregation instituted by the government going back to the 1930s when federal housing policy was being set.

 To Holden, the solution is small church-based shelters because he says that communities need to “take care of their own.”
-With 242 homeless people from Queens Community District 5 in the shelter system as of July 31*, it seems like we have a lot of people to take care of and these small shelters will not solve the problem.
+With 400 homeless adults coming from the 11385 zip code, it seems like we have a lot of people to take care of and these small shelters will not solve the problem.

 At an October 2 City Council joint hearing of the Committees on Criminal Justice and General Welfare, Holden recited this piece of data, “In 2017, more than 54 percent of individuals released from prison to NYC were released directly into the city’s shelter system.”
 This comes from a report released last year by the Coalition for the Homeless, which highlights ineffectual city and state policy decisions that have led to the rise in homelessness and offers steps that must be taken to put an end to the affordable housing crisis that drives the problem.
 Our shelters are filled to the brim, with many individuals choosing to sleep in the streets and subway cars so as to not risk their safety in potentially dangerous shelters.